 Climb begins by riding up Bohlman from its beginning, adjacent to the Madronia Cemetery.

 The first 1.9 miles at an 11% average grade are shared by multiple Bohlman Road Routes.
-The rural nature of the climb is highlighted by the chicken coup towards the end of the ride, and wildlife such as the bobcat we encountered near, you guessed it, the chicken coup!
+The rural nature of the climb is highlighted by the chicken coop towards the end of the ride, and wildlife such as the bobcat we encountered near, you guessed it, the chicken coop!
 (Warning: we had a mountain lion sighting as of February 23, 2019 -- see below.)

 Top Left: PICRYL Collections

 Top Right and Bottom: Wikipedia

 We have amazing views of the Silicon Valley and the South Bay along this climb, including the retired Naval Air Base, Moffett Field.
 Moffett Field is home to some of the largest freestanding buildings in the world (the old dirigible Hanger 1 covers eight acres).
 I have fond memories of Moffett Field, having flown into it from Midway Island when I was stationed there (1976-1977) and serving as a Naval Judge Advocate General Corps during breaks from Santa Clara Law School (1981-1984).

 “Built in 1931-1932, designed by German airship engineer Dr. Karl Arnstein for the Goodyear Zeppelin Corporation, Hangar One covers 8 acres and can accommodate six American football fields.

 It measures 1,133 feet (345 m) long and 308 feet (94 m) wide and 198 feet (60 m) high.
 The hangar's interior is so large that fog sometimes forms near the ceiling.
 The "orange peel" doors, weighing 200 short tons (180 metric tons) each, are moved by their own 150 horsepower (110 kW) motors.